elpatron68/lc-lcs-upload/README.md

 ### Desktop shortcut

 For easy drag & drop handling of LCS script files, a desktop shortcut can be created.
-If should at least have the `-i` argument for the LCS file to be processed:
+If should at least have the `-i` argument for the LCS file to be processed.
+You may probable add `-w` to see the output. note, that `-i` has to be the last command line switch as the file name will be added at the end.

 ![Desktop shortcut](https://github.com/elpatron68/lc-lcs-upload/raw/master/screenshots/LC-LCS-Upload_SSH.exe_shortcut.png "Desktop shortcut settings")